zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/graph/graph.md

     ![](./images/IMGG37.PNG " ")

-31. Once you are done using PGViz at host:7007/ui and trying some other PGQL queries then execute the following statements to delete the in-memory graph
+31. Once you are done using PGViz at host:7007/ui and trying some other PGQL queries then execute the below statement at JSHELL prompt to delete the in-memory graph.

     ```
     <copy>